algorandfoundation/docs/docs/get-details/algokit/utils/ts/capabilities/app.md

 - `apps: number[]`: The ID of any apps to load to the [foreign apps array](https://developer.algorand.org/docs/get-details/dapps/smart-contracts/apps/#reference-arrays)
 - `assets: number[]`: The ID of any assets to load to the [foreign assets array](https://developer.algorand.org/docs/get-details/dapps/smart-contracts/apps/#reference-arrays)
 - `lease: string | Uint8Array`: A [lease](https://developer.algorand.org/articles/leased-transactions-securing-advanced-smart-contract-design/) to assign to the transaction to enforce a mutually exclusive transaction (useful to prevent double-posting and other scenarios)
+- `rekeyTo: string | SendTransactionFrom`: An account or account address that should be authorised to transact on behalf of the account the app call is sent from after the app transaction is processed; **note:** use with extreme caution and review the [official rekey guidance](https://developer.algorand.org/docs/get-details/accounts/rekey/) first

 ### `ABIAppCallArgs`